umarkashmiri/promoengine/README.md

 and apply to shopping cart items.

 We can make it more configureable by adding discount types. but for this example, i have created several conditions to support all the given scenarios.

+Ad rate will remain constant, while cartitem rate will be calculated after applying discounts.